 Bedar was the teacher who led the walk-out during the School Committee meeting in November, 2018 (see below).
-He claims that individuals concerned about the curriculum are "hateful" and refers to the well-respected organization Committee for Accuracy in Middle East Reporting in America (CAMERA) as a "hate group".
+He claims that individuals concerned about the curriculum are "hateful" and refers to the neutral and well-respected organization Committee for Accuracy in Middle East Reporting in America (CAMERA) as a "hate group".
 An example of the overt bias in Bedar's class is the use of the "Palestinian Loss of Land" map, created and published by the PLO, in his class without informing students of the source of the map or the numerous responses refuting it.

 In addition to the fear of retaliation by school administrators if they speak out, parents report that Israeli students have been harassed by other students, some of whom reportedly attended Mr. Bedar's class and other classes in which students are taught anti-Israel views.
 They asked the NPS to establish a "safe space" where they could meet free of anti-Israel and anti-semitic comments and accusations.
 The NPS agreed that the problem required action and that a "safe space" was one of the steps the school would take.
 As of August, 2021, however, there has been no progress in creating the space.
 No mention of it appears on any NPS website, School Committee report, newspaper article, or any other items of information released by the NPS.
-The only publication, other than the Israel Action Committee letter announcing the NPS' "decision", is a newspaper article in which parents and others express their disappointment with the NPS for failing to take any action with respect to anti-semitic class material or the bullying of Jewish and Israeli students.
+The only publication, other than the Israel Action Committee letter announcing the NPS' promise, is a newspaper article in which parents and others express their disappointment with the NPS for failing to take any action with respect to anti-semitic class material or the bullying of Jewish and Israeli students.